Wyndhurst, Baltimore

 Wyndhurst is a neighborhood located in the North District of Baltimore, Maryland.

 Wyndhurst is a square-shaped piece of land bordered by Northern Parkway on the north, Charles Street on the east, Wyndhurst Avenue on the south and Roland Avenue on the west.
 It comprises Tuxedo Park and Embla Park, which contain over 300 houses, and is also home to four schools, two religious communities, and several commercial establishments.

 Nicholas Fessenden, former president of the Wyndhurst Improvement Association, describes his community as such, "Tuxedo Park and Embla Park make up Wyndhurst as far as the residences are concerned," says Fessenden, "Then we have schools and institutions that are all part of the Wyndhurst neighborhood.
 Tuxedo Park and Embla Park are the older names, and together they make up Wyndhurst."

 The former Maryland and Pennsylvania Railroad tracks serve as the dividing line between the two sub-neighborhoods.
-On the West lies Tuxedo Park, with Embla Park on the east.
+On the west lies Tuxedo Park, with Embla Park on the east.
 The tracks are also now used as part of a hiking and biking trail in the area.

 History

 The entire 200 acre area of Wyndhurst was purchased on October 12, 1694 by Stephen Benson, when it was known as Faux or Fox Hall.
 The land was passed from Benson to George Haddoway, who then sold it to John Bond in 1712.
 Bond sold the area land to Job Evans in 1727 who then sold it to Conrad Smith in 1758.
 In 1770, about 100 acre of Wyndhurst were purchased or leased by Daniel Evans.
 Evans was an early leader in the Methodist community and founded the first Methodist society in Baltimore, building its first chapel on the property he purchased from Smith.

 During the 1850s, W.C.
-Wilson owned most of the northern section known as Springvale while Michael Alder possessed “Cherry Hill” in the south.
+Wilson owned most of the northern section known as Springvale while Michael Alder possessed "Cherry Hill" in the south.
 By 1877, the land had been divided into approximately four quadrants.
 In the southwest stood Tuxedo Park.
 Today, Tuxedo Park contains about 300 households but has still managed to maintain most of the same layout and street names that were used when the site was first developed by the Kansas City Land Company in 1892.
 At that time, the land was owned by Daniel Alder, a relative of Michael Alder.
-Officials at the time gave the streets English-sounding names, a reference to the previous century’s rulers that is popular in residential areas in Baltimore.
-For example, Gladstone Avenue, which runs through Roland Park, was likely named for 19th century British prime minister William Ewart Gladstone.
+Officials at the time gave the streets English-sounding names, a reference to the previous century's rulers that is popular in residential areas in Baltimore.
+Gladstone Avenue, which runs through Roland Park, was likely named for 19th-century British prime minister William Ewart Gladstone.